Every Board’s Must-Have Documents

 Some of the documentation is legally required while some are simply helpful to have.
 Some documents should be available to the public while others must be kept confidential.
 Some serve as guidelines for decision-making while others are part of the record-keeping.
 For a board that takes its fiduciary role seriously, written rules simply are part of necessary risk management.

-Here are the various documents to which your board needs to pay attention.
+Here are the various documents on which your board can rely.

 Articles of incorporation